Gloria Stroock

 Gloria Jane Stroock (July 10, 1924 – May 5, 2024) was an American actress.
 She had a supporting role in the television series McMillan & Wife as Maggie, the secretary of lead character Stewart McMillan.

 Early years

 Stroock was born in New York City on July 10, 1924, as the daughter of James Stroock, president of Brooks Costume and Uniform Company, and his wife.
-She was the elder sister of Geraldine Brooks.
+Her mother, Bianca, designed contemporary costumes for Broadway plays.
+Stroock was the older sister of Geraldine Brooks, and both of them graduated from Julia Richman High School.
+Stroock studied dramatics at Syracuse University.

 Career

 On television, Stroock portrayed Cornelia Otis Skinner in the CBS situation comedy The Girls (1950).
 She co-starred in "Person to Person", the November 7, 1950, episode of Armstrong Circle Theatre.

-Stroock had supporting roles in films including The Competition and The Day of the Locust as well as guest roles in television series such as Archie Bunker's Place, Baretta, Martin Kane, Private Eye, and Operation Petticoat.
+Beginning on March 8, 1956, she was a panelist on the game show Down You Go.
+She had guest roles in television series such as Archie Bunker's Place, Baretta, Martin Kane, Private Eye, and Operation Petticoat.